eerimoq/romeo/README.md

 OVERVIEW
 ========

-RoboMower is a lawn mower DIY project, inspired by Ardumower.
+Romeo (RObot MOwEr) is a lawn mower DIY project, inspired by Ardumower.
 It uses the Simba microkernel and build system instead of the Arduino IDE and libraries.

 The goal of the project is to create a simple lawn mower for my tiny garden of 10 m2, but it will not be limited to that size.